Abdoosaeid/Trip-Duration-Prediction/README.md

 This project focuses on **learning, experimentation, and understanding regression models** rather than purely optimizing for the best score.
 The selected models were intentionally chosen to explore how different types of linear and regularized regressions behave on the dataset.
-While more advanced models (like Random Forests, XGBoost, or Neural Networks) could achieve higher accuracy, the main goal here was **educational clarity and reproducibility**.

 ### Tested Models

 | **Model** |